E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Introduction

 \section{Introduction}

-\textit{Agents} are black-box systems that autonomously perform tasks by executing a sequence of actions, collectively referred to as a \textit{trajectory}.
-These trajectories can include diverse actions, including interactions with an external environment through tool calls, writing code, or steps of logical reasoning.
-Although we typically refer to \textit{agents} in this paper as large language model (LLM)-based agents responding to user requests, the \textit{agentic} paradigm is more widely applicable, including robotic agents that execute physical tasks (e.g., pick up a cup) through a sequence of mechanical actions \citep{bekey1998autonomous}, and gaming agents that play a game (e.g., poker or chess) through a sequence of game-legal actions \citep{brown2019superhuman, silver2017mastering}.
-Agents have wide applications, and have delivered promising early results in diverse fields including drug discovery \citep{gottweis2025towards, swanson2025virtual}, cell biology and genomics \citep{wang2025spatialagent, huang2025biomni}, and hypothesis verification \citep{huangautomated}.
+\textit{Agents} are black-box systems that autonomously perform tasks by executing a sequence of actions, called a trajectory.
+The actions may include interacting with an external environment through tool calls, writing code, or steps of logical reasoning.
+In this work, we use \textit{agents} to specifically denote large language model (LLM)-based systems that respond to user requests; more broadly, the \textit{agent} can refer to robotic agents that execute physical tasks through sequences of mechanical actions \citep{bekey1998autonomous} or game-playing agents that play games through sequences of game-legal actions \citep{brown2019superhuman, silver2017mastering}.
+Agents have wide applications, and have delivered promising results across diverse domains, including identifying drug candidates to target diseases \citep{gottweis2025towards, swanson2025virtual}, mining spatial transcriptomic datasets \citep{wang2025spatialagent, huang2025biomni}, and verifying scientific hypotheses \citep{huang2025automated}.

-Nonetheless, agents make mistakes, and it is important to be able to detect these.
+Nonetheless, agents make mistakes, and it is important to be able to detect these \citep{rabanser2026towards}.
 To this end, \textit{verifier} models have been developed to numerically score each action in an agent's trajectory.
 These scores are typically used as a proxy for the probability that the trajectory will successfully produce a correct final output.
-Example verifiers include judge LLMs, which provide a score (as text output) after each step \citep{li2025generation}, and process-reward models, which are finetuned to give a probabilistic prediction of whether each step in a trajectory is ``correct" or ``incorrect" \citep{liprocess, zheng2024processbench, lightman2023let}.
+Example verifiers include judge LLMs, which provide a score (as text output) after each step \citep{li2025generation}, and process-reward models, which are finetuned to give a prediction of whether each step in a trajectory is ``correct" or ``incorrect" \citep{li2025process, zheng2025processbench, lightman2024let}.
 These verifiers' scores can then be used to identify unsuccessful trajectories, as those that will produce an incorrect final output.

+A key limitation of verifiers to date is that when their scores are used to decide whether to flag a trajectory as incorrect, there are no guarantees on the resulting probability of error of this downstream decision.
+Rigorous guarantees may become particularly critical when agents are deployed in high-stakes settings with real-world implications, such as autonomous labs \citep{leong2025steering}, gene editing \citep{qu2026crispr}, or hospital operations \citep{Gebreab2024-ej}.
+In particular, we focus on guaranteeing control over the \textit{false alarm rate}, or the probability of incorrectly flagging a successful trajectory as unsuccessful, as a way of ensuring that any alarms are statistically trustworthy.